MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-app-control-for-business.md

 >
 > - Collecting and sending Windows event logs for App Control for Business to your Log Analytics workspace.
 > - Identifying file and policy event activities by using various dashboards, charts, filters, and export capabilities.
 These features help you analyze and troubleshoot the effects and the status of your App Control policies.
-> - Refining your App Control policies by exporting the workbook data and ingesting it in the App Control for Business Policy Wizard.
+> - Refining your App Control policies by exporting the workbook data and ingesting it in the WDAC Wizard.
 >
 > To begin using the Azure Monitor workbook for App Control for Business, see [How to get insights into App Control for Business (WDAC) events](https://github.com/microsoft/AzureMonitorCommunity/tree/master/Scenarios/How%20to%20get%20insights%20into%20App%20Control%20(WDAC)%20events#how-to-get-insights-into-app-control-for-business-wdac-events).